-Houses should not back onto collector roads.
-The use of transparent fencing is not appropriate mitigation next to busy streets as it compromises the privacy of residents and tends to be fenced over time.
+Houses may back onto arterial roads but should not back onto collector roads or sub-arterials.

+The use of transparent fencing is not appropriate mitigation next to busy streets as it compromises the privacy of residents and tends to be fenced-over time.